 Christchurch is in reasonable financial health.
 In 2023 (last audited accounts) our total income was £237k of which £195k was from giving, and £35k from hall letting.
 We decided to run a deficit (£20k in 2023) to employ a full-time youth worker.
-This is possible because the deficit is covered by drawing down on reserves which were boosted by a legacy, specifically given for outreach.
+This has been possible because the deficit was covered by drawing down on reserves which were boosted by a legacy, specifically given for outreach.
+From January 2026 we will need to fund our youth ministry from giving.